 Our year-to-year performance can be significantly impacted by market factors, geopolitical events and investor sentiment.
 Since our initial public offering in October 2002, the Company has averaged a 13% annual TSR (including reinvestment of dividends), which is significantly above the TSR of both the S&P 500 (approximately 10% average annual TSR) and the S&P Consumer Discretionary Index (approximately 10% average annual TSR) over the same time period.
-Despite our exposure to strong external factors, we have also delivered an average annual TSR nearly four times our closest industry peers.(1) We believe these results are driven by our focused, long-term investment in our properties and by our relentless dedication to delivering the industry's best customer experience.
+Despite our exposure to strong external factors, we have also delivered an average annual TSR nearly four times our closest industry peers.
+(1) We believe these results are driven by our focused, long-term investment in our properties and by our relentless dedication to delivering the industry's best customer experience.

 (1) Industry peers reflect Las Vegas Sands and MGM Resorts.
 Las Vegas Sands' TSR is measured from the market close on the day of their IPO on 12/15/2004 (average annual TSR of approximately 2.5%).
-MGM Resorts' TSR is measured from the close on the day of their IPO on 12/15/2004 (average annual TSR of approximately 2.5%).
-MGM Resorts' TSR is measured from the close on the day of their IPO on 12/15/2004 (average annual TSR of approximately 2.5%).
-MGM Resorts' TSR is
+MGM Resorts' TSR is measured from the close on the date of Wynn Resorts' IPO on 10/25/2002 (average annual TSR of approximately 4%) through the market close on 12/30/2022.